phetsims/qa/issue-templates/rc-researc-test-template-NEW.md

 <h3>Test Matricies</h3>

 Ideally test the platforms that are relevant to the research study, otherwise use this default list.
+Please include all feature testing in these records if applicable.

 - [ ] Windows 10 + Latest Chrome (Time = )
 - [ ] Windows 10 + Latest Firefox (Time = )
 - [ ] Windows 11 + Chrome (Time = )